How to Calculate NTC thermistor β Beta Constant Value?

 It is the characteristic or the curve of NTC thermistor that best defines the resistance as a function of the temperature.

-• NTC thermistor Beta Calculations use a two-point calibration to calculate the resistance vs the temperature curve and take into consideration the required resistance at both temperature points.
+• NTC thermistor Beta Constant Value Calculations use a two-point calibration to calculate the resistance vs the temperature curve and take into consideration the required resistance at both temperature points.

 4 key Components of NTC thermistor Beta Calculations